damian-krychowski/vagrantegrate/README.md

         vagrant.Up();
     }
 ```
-The example presents simple environment prepared to host an example linux component.
+The piece of code presents simple environment prepared to host an example linux component.
 There are several steps performed:
 - location for vagrant machine is selected
 - base-box is selected
 - virtual machine settings (like available memory, cpus etc.) are chosen